forkkit/supertokens-node-mysql-ref-jwt/README.md

 - To implement info, debug and error logs in a better way.

 ## Support, questions and bugs
-We are most reachable via team@supertokens.io and via the GitHub issues feature.
+We are most accessible via team@supertokens.io and via the GitHub issues feature.
 We realise that our community is small at the moment and therefore we will actively provide support to anyone interested in this library.

-General support includes the following (freely available from us forever! :grinning:):
+General support includes the following (freely available from us forever):
-- fixing bugs and catering to issues that apply to most users of this library.
+- Fixing bugs and catering to issues that apply to most users of this library.
-- keeping docs and the code up to date.
+- Keeping docs and the code up to date.
-- answering questions that apply to most users via Stack Overflow, Email, Quora etc.
+- Answering questions that apply to most users via Stack Overflow, Email, Quora etc.
-- expanding the feature set of this library in a way that is helpful to most users.
+- Expanding the feature set of this library in a way that is helpful to most users.
-- catering to pull requests.
+- Catering to pull requests.

 Dedicated support includes the following:
 - Help in custom implementation of this library into your existing project / infrastructure.